nilearn/dev-days-2020/_sections/software_days.md

 ---
 title: Software development day
 subtitle: 19 May - Confirmed Speakers
 icon: fa-laptop-code
-order: 4
+layout: page
 ---

 The software day will teach the development and open-science principles